3 steps to improve EMS situational awareness, spot danger

 The differences in these firefighter’s stories and observations are a classic example of the difference between task orientation and situational orientation.
 Each moment that we are on scene, we are choosing to devote our attention toward specific tasks and skills, or the details around us.

-Every task and skill that we devote attention toward robs us of a little bit of our situational orientation, or our awareness of the environment around us.
+Every task and skill that we devote attention towards robs us of a little bit of our situational orientation, or our awareness of the environment around us.

 When we are primarily involved in skill orientation, most of our attention is dedicated to the task being performed.
 In these moments, the details of the task or skill tend to consume us.